imihalcea/spyke-dramatiq/readme.md

     - double: receives a number and returns the double of it
     - square: receives a number and returns the square of it

 In real life this are inference tasks and we want to execute them in a distributed way on different machines.
+For example, in production we can run the image as actor "double" on a machine with CPU and as actor "square" on a machine with GPU.

 ## Architecture